Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Empirical illustration

 \section{Empirical illustration}

-We apply our framework to study returns to schooling and post-school training as sequential treatments and to conduct a policy analysis, using the dataset provided in the supplementary materials of \citet{han2024optimal}.
-Schooling and post-school training are two central interventions influencing labor market outcomes such as earnings and employment \citep{ashenfelter2010handbook}.
-To enable such analysis, \citet{han2024optimal} merged data from the Job Training Partnership Act (JTPA) Title II with additional sources on high school (HS) education, thereby constructing a dataset suitable for evaluating the effects of HS diplomas and subsidized job training as sequential treatments.
+We perform a policy analysis using the dataset provided in the Supplementary Material of \citet{han2024optimal}.
+Schooling and post-school training are two central interventions that influence labor market outcomes such as earnings and employment \citep{ashenfelter2010handbook}.
+To enable this analysis, \citet{han2024optimal} merged data from the Job Training Partnership Act (JTPA) Title II with additional sources on high school (HS) diploma, thereby constructing a dataset suitable for evaluating the effects of HS diplomas and subsidized job training as sequential treatments.
 The final sample comprises 9,223 individuals.

 We now describe the key features of this dataset.
-Let $A_0$ denote whether an individual obtains a high school (HS) diploma, and let $A_1$ indicate participation in the job training program.
-Define $L_0$ as sex (a baseline covariate) and $L_1$ as pre-program earnings, which serve as time-varying confounders.
-The initial treatment $A_0$ influences subsequent pre-program earnings $L_1$, and the allocation of $A_1$ may adapt to $L_1$.
-The instruments are given by $Z_0$, the number of high schools per square mile, and $Z_1$, a random assignment to job training.
-Our target outcome is $Y$, the indicator that the potential terminal earnings exceed their empirical median.
+Let $A_0$ denote whether an individual obtains an HS diploma, and let $A_1$ indicate participation in the job training program.
+We define $L_0$ as sex (a baseline covariate) and $L_1$ as pre-program earnings, which act as two time-varying confounders.
+The initial treatment $A_0$ affects subsequent pre-program earnings $L_1$, and the assignment to the job training program $A_1$ may depend on $L_1$.
+The instruments are $Z_0$, the number of high schools per square mile, and $Z_1$, a random assignment to job training program.
+Our target outcome $Y$ indicates whether an individual's terminal earnings exceed the empirical median.

-We consider the dynamic treatment regime (DTR) $(g_0, g_1) \in \{0,1,\text{x}\} \times \{0,1,d^+,d^-\}$.
-For the DTR $g_0$, the value `0' assigns $A_0=0$, `1' assigns $A_0=1$, and `x' assigns the natural selection rule (i.e., the observed assignment).
+We consider the dynamic treatment regime (DTR) $[g_0, g_1] \in \{0,1,\text{x}\} \times \{0,1,d^+,d^-\}$.
+For DTR $g_0$, the value `0' assigns $A_0=0$, `1' assigns $A_0=1$, and `x' assigns the natural selection rule (i.e., the observed assignment).
 For the treatment rule $g_1$, the value `0' assigns $A_1=0$, `1' assigns $A_1=1$, `$d^+$' assigns $A_1=1$ only when $L_1$ is below the 80\% quantile, and `$d^-$' assigns $A_1=1$ only when $L_1$ is above the 80\% quantile.
 The target is to estimate $\mathbb{E}[Y(g_0(H_0),g_1(H_1))]$.
 We use the spline methods in the R package \texttt{mgcv} to estimate the nuisance parameters and calculate the bootstrapped estimated mean and standard deviation based on 1,000 replications.